 Expected Student Learning Outcomes

 From these objectives, stem a number of specific and measurable outcomes.
 In addition to being more specific, the outcomes state what students should be able to demonstrate while in the program and provide evidence that the objectives are also being met.
+Upon graduating from the BSCE program at Oregon Tech, students should possess:

 - an ability to apply knowledge of mathematics, science, and engineering